adamk-codes/Stories-Analysis-EECE-490/README.md

 R(i,b) = Share(i,b) / MedianShare(i)

+We chose median instead of mean because the median is more robust to outliers.

 Interpretation:
-R > 1  -> Item is more popular than typical
-R < 1  -> Item is underperforming
+R > 1  -> Item is more popular than typical branch (median share of that item over all branches) R < 1  -> Item is underperforming